nejcambrozic/orange3/README.md

 ### New features
 #### Multiple Sequence Alignment

+The Multiple Sequence Alignment widget takes in multiple sequences and calculates minimal distance and respective alignment for each pair of sequences.
+It implements Needleman-Wunsch dynamic programming algorithm for optimal global alignment.

+Widget enables setting custom scores:
+* gap score - a non negative integer *(default = 1)*
+* substitution score - a non negative integer *(default = 1)*
+* alignment score - zero or negative integer *(default = 0)*

 	inputs = [("Data", Orange.data.Table, "set_data")]
     outputs = [("Distances", Orange.misc.DistMatrix),
                ("Alignments", Orange.data.Table)]

 #### Alignment Distance Matrix

+Alignment Distance Matrix widget takes in pairwise distances and alignments from Multiple Sequence alignment widget and displays them in a manner, similar to that of the Distance Matrix widget.
+Clicking on the cell corresponding to a pair of sequences displays their optimal alignment.

 	inputs = [("Distances", DistMatrix, "set_distances"),
               ("Alignments", Table, "set_alignments")]
     outputs = [("Distances", DistMatrix),
                ("Table", Table)]
 ### Case study

+The image below shows a minimal pipeline for obtaining and visualizing sequence alignments using Multiple Sequence Alignment widget.

+1. Data is input using the *File* widget.
+Sequence names are *meta* type strings and sequences' type has to be *nominal* and is set as *feature* in the widget's dialog window.

+2. Rows of interest are selected using the *Data Table* widget.

+3. Selected data is sent to the *Multiple Sequence Alignment* widget.
+Score values can be set using the widget's dialog or can be left at default values.

+4. Distances and alignments are passed on to the *Alignment Distance Matrix* widget.
+Its dialog shows a table of all distances.
+Sequence names can be displayed for improved readability.
+Clicking on a cell in the table displays optimal alignment for the chosen pair of sequences at the bottom of the dialog.

  ![enter image description here](https://lh3.googleusercontent.com/-I3_khTVbleU/WHHtVOflGyI/AAAAAAAAADI/MUDmVVULPOUNX9eGQ1uKPosFdpNbU_99wCLcB/s0/workflow.PNG "workflow.PNG")